Watch Repair and Watch Restoration

 A horror story or twoRobert Loomes MBHI,

-We recently took in a lovely gent's Patek Phillipe wristwatch which wouldn't keep time.
-The previous repairer had lost the upper shockproofing spring for the balance staff.
+We recently took in a lovely vintage gent's Patek Phillipe wristwatch which wouldn't keep time.
+The previous repairer had lost an upper shockproofing spring for the balance staff.
 Unable to source one, and perhaps unable to make one, he replaced it with superglue.

 Although the watch worked it would not keep time.
 Had it recieved a stout blow, the shockproofing would not have worked and the balance staff might easily have broken.